 "The dam at Lake Van Norden is of earth fill, rip rapped on the inner slope, and has a wooden core of 3 by 8 inch planking.
 The Dam is provided with a wooden spillway at its west end.
 The outlet is a 22 inch pipe of riveted steel through the base of the dam.
-It is 27 feet high 1637 feet long storing 5874 acre feet."
+It is 27 feet high 1637 feet long storing 5874 acre feet." (from documents in the California Division of Dams files).

-Van Norden is a sprinkle constructed dam meaning wagons carrying dirt followed one another sprinkling dirt layer upon layer.
-At least parts of the interior of the dam are redwood boards.
-There are places where those can be seen.
+Van Norden was a sprinkle constructed dam meaning wagons carrying dirt followed one another sprinkling dirt layer upon layer.
+At least parts of the interior of the dam were redwood boards.
 The original dam was placed on the existing valley floor and not on an excavation down to bedrock.
 It is that placement on up to 30 feet of glacial til (gravel) that ended its function as a dam. (from documents in the California Division of Dams files).